aheckmann/graceful-shutdown/README.md

 #### GracefulShutdown#finally()

 Accepts a callback function which will be called when `server.close()` is executed.
-Note, this is not a listener for the `server!close` event.
-If you want to listen for the `server!close` event you must add the listener yourself.
+Note, this is not a listener for the server `close` event.
+If you want to listen for the server `close` event you must add the listener yourself.

 ```js
 server.on('close', console.log.bind(console, 'the server is closed'));